projectdiscovery/aix/README.md

-# manx
+# aix

-manx is a golang based CLI tool to interact with Large Language Models (LLM) and Manual of everything.
+aix is a golang based CLI tool to interact with Large Language Models (LLM) and Manual of everything.